ZhuYanzhen1/CDTP/Large Capacity/README.md

 + EOF(End of frame): The final frame of a package, which value is 0xff.

-+ PID(Package identification): the identification of a package, has self checking.
++ UID(Unique identification): unique identification for every data package.

 + CRC(Cyclic redundancy check): check form PID frame to CRC frame.